 Drexel College of Engineering takes great pride in being ranked one of the top engineering institutions in the country.
 We understand that becoming a new student can be a bit overwhelming at times.
-This page is designed to help freshman engineering students better understand engineering curriculum during their first year.
+This page will help freshman engineering students understand engineering curriculum during their first year.

 Some of the differences between Drexel and other universities are:

 - Immediate, hands-on engineering design in your freshman year

 - Exposure to industry standard engineering software packages